IBM/ibm-openpages-mcp-server/IMPLEMENTATION_SUMMARY.md

 The FastAPI router in `src/app/api/router.py`:

-- Exposes HTTP endpoints for health checks, tool listing, and tool execution
+- Exposes a health check endpoint at the root path (`/`)
-- Implements the streamable HTTP endpoint for MCP communication
+- Implements a single JSON-RPC endpoint at `/mcp` for all MCP communication
+- Uses the `/mcp` prefix instead of the previous `/api` prefix
+- Handles all MCP methods through a single endpoint using JSON-RPC 2.0 format
 - Provides CORS support for cross-origin requests

 ### 5. Tool Implementations